ShubhamChouksey123/ShubhamChouksey123/README.md

 <h3 align="left">I'm an Associate Team Lead: Backend, from Jabalpur</h3>

 <p align="left">
   With a passion for backend development and a keen interest in scalable system design, I thrive on solving complex problems and delivering efficient solutions.
-I am currently working at [Your Company Name], where I lead a team of talented developers.
+I am currently working at Cognam, where I lead a team of talented developers.
 </p>

 <div align="center">